A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a

 The subleading correction $\lambda^{(2)}$ is obtained from the equations

-Most of the contributions to the three terms on the \rhs are calculated smoothly at this point.
+Most of the contributions to the three terms on the \rhs are worked out easily at this point.
 For instance, we have

 To keep things general, we make no assumptions on $\bmu$ here.
-Accordingly, we keep all $\chi^2$--ratios proportional to powers of $\zeta_1$.
-The evaluation of the second derivatives $\partial_{j_1j_2}R_k(\rho;\lambdaT)$ requires a few pages of tedious algebraic work, which we cannot detail for obvious reasons.
-The upshot is given by
+Accordingly, we retain all $\chi^2$-ratios proportional to powers of $\zeta_1$.
+The evaluation of the second derivatives $\partial_{j_1j_2}R_k(\rho;\lambdaT)$ requires a few pages of tedious algebraic work, which we cannot detail.
+The result of the calculations is given by

-We notice that the four structures listed in eq.~(\ref{eq:Otwobasis}) all contribute to the $c$--coefs $c^{(2)}_{k;k_1k_2k_3}$.
+We notice that all four structures listed in eq.~(\ref{eq:Otwobasis}) contribute to the $c$-coefs $c^{(2)}_{k;k_1k_2k_3}$.

 In Table~\ref{tab:coeftwo} we collect the coefficients $\gamma^{(2,m)}_{k_1k_2k_3}$.
-Instead of naming rows and columns respectively according to the values of $m$ and the triples $(k_1,k_2,k_3)$, for the sake of readability we identify each table entry by the perturbative--structure and the $\chi^2$--ratio it refers to.
-This way of tabulating the coefficients becomes particularly informative at higher orders.
-We finally observe that adding the entries of each table row yields zero, in accordance with eq.~(\ref{eq:gammaconstr}).
+Instead of naming rows and columns respectively according to the values of $m$ and the triples $(k_1,k_2,k_3)$, for the sake of readability we identify each table entry by the perturbative-structure and the $\chi^2$-ratio it refers to.
+This way of tabulating coefficients becomes particularly informative at higher orders.
+We observe that adding the entries of each table row yields zero, in accordance with eq.~(\ref{eq:gammaconstr}).